-Doctors Defence Service’s headquarters are based in Manchester (and are situated close to the GMC, on Oxford Street).
-Doctors Defence Service also has an office in London (as the GMC / MPTS holds hearings in Manchester and other parts of the country).
-A number of our DDS annexes across the UK deal with other matters of law concerning doctors and their commercial practices.
+Doctors Defence Service’s headquarters are based in Manchester (and are situated close to the GMC, on Oxford Street), (as the GMC / MPTS holds hearings in Manchester.
+We also have a main office in London.
+A number of our medico-legal advisors deal with other matters of law concerning doctors and their commercial practices, across the UK.

 Doctors Defence Service (DDS) covers many areas of law and has specialist expertise in the areas of law set out below.
 The lawyers at DDS have particular expertise in defending doctors in fitness to practise hearings at the General Medical Council (GMC), now heard by the Medical Practitioners Tribunal Service (MPTS).

 DDS lawyers also have expertise in GMC / MPTS registration applications and appeals, doctors’ commercial operations and contracts, employment law concerning practices and doctors contracts of services in private and NHS practice.
 DDS lawyers also represent doctors at coroners’ inquests that examine the deaths of patients and explore whether a doctor or a GP practice has caused or contributed to death, and in criminal law cases.
 DDS also deal with general civil law, including trusts law and CQC law for doctors who wish to put a business into a trust.
 DDS also provides within this website a digest of legal cases relevant to doctors.

 Doctors Defence Service is an independent service not in any way affiliated to the GMC.
 Our staff undergo rigorous training and selection before they can represent doctors in the various fields that DDS covers.